apache/kylin/website/_dev/howto_release.md

 __Run real release:__
 Now, run the release for real.
 {% highlight bash %}
+# Note that if a dry run is done previously, need to do the cleanup first before run the release for real
 # Prepare sets the version numbers, creates a tag, and pushes it to git.
 $ mvn -DskipTests -DreleaseVersion=X.Y.Z -DdevelopmentVersion=(X.Y.Z+1)-SNAPSHOT -Papache-release -Darguments="-Dgpg.passphrase=${GPG_PASSPHRASE} -DskipTests" release:prepare